 West of Loathing’s visual style looks stark and simplistic at first glance, primarily consisting of stick figures on a black and white background.
 But after just a few minutes, I really started to appreciate the effort put into its unique visual design.
 In caves, lanterns cast realistic shadows against objects.
 There is a sense of depth in the back and foregrounds.
 Character designs are basically stick figures, but they are all well animated with a defined look and style.
 Anyone who has discovered a certain character trait will know precisely what I mean!
 They might look like stick figures, but there’s a lot more going on here than scribbles on the back of an elementary school binder.

 The combat system is one of the few weaknesses in the game.
-It's basic, turn-based combat in the classic Final Fantasy or Dragon Quest style.
-Commands are issued to party members, using up action points for complex actions like casting spells, then it's the enemies' turn to attack.
+It’s basic, turn-based combat in the classic Final Fantasy or Dragon Quest style.
+Commands are issued to party members, using up action points for complex actions like casting spells, then it’s the enemies’ turn to attack.
 Repeat.
-Grinding is rarely required, as the game isn't particularly challenging unless you are playing on the hard setting hidden in the prologue.
+Grinding is rarely required, as the game isn’t particularly challenging unless you are playing on the hard setting hidden in the prologue.
 By the end, you will find yourself barrelling through just about every random encounter on the map in one turn or less.
-It's also possible to avoid combat entirely if you have the right perks and pardners.
-If you want to handle the "final boss" by talking it out or through puzzle solving, you might have those options!
-All of that said, the turn-based system works perfectly fine, like it does in countless other RPGs.
+In short, the turn-based system works perfectly fine, like it does in countless other RPGs.
+It’s also possible to avoid combat entirely if you have the right perks and pardners.
+If you want to handle the “final boss” by talking it out or through puzzle solving, you have those options!

 While there is no voice acting in West of Loathing, the music is perfectly selected.
 It never gets annoying and creates an authentic Wild West atmosphere.
 It’s one of those games where the music seemed to keep playing in my head, even after I turned in for the evening.
 The accurate sound effects of guns, horse hooves, and moos are also much appreciated!
 All of this combines to make the experience sound like a genuine, rip-roaring Western adventure.
 It might not look like a John Wayne film, but it certainly sounds like one!